Suspension of Self-Service

 Create or analyze qPCR run files: Download

-v1.3 of QuantStudio-6/ViiA7 qPCR freeware [Warning: v1.7 is not
+v1.3 of QuantStudio-6/ViiA7 qPCR freeware.
+[Warning: v1.7 is not

-compatible with our qPCR platforms].
+compatible with our qPCR platforms.]

 Biosci-Booked (Genomics): Reserve a time-slot sufficient to complete your assay; if total run time is unknown, reserve a 2-hr block.

-Run File: Email your ViiA7 or QuantStudio-6 Run file (*.eds) to the Genomics Facility.
+Run File: Email your ViiA7 or QuantStudio-6 Run file (*.eds) to the Genomics Core.
 [Note: Do not email the file to Scott's LSU account; your file is likely to become 'buried' and 'lost' if you do!]

 Plate Identification: Write your